- Editorial Team

 Aims and Scope

-Advanced Journal of Social Science (AJSS) [ISSN: 2581-3358] is an International, refereed journal in the field of social science and humanities published by AIJR Publisher.
+Advanced Journal of Social Science (AJSS) [ISSN: 2581-3358] is an international, refereed journal in the field of social science and humanities published by AIJR Publisher.
 Research articles suitable for this sociology journal includes the field of humanities, economics, political science, human geography, demography, psychology, education, sociology, history, and management, etc.

 This Journal will welcome research papers in the field of Behavioral Sciences, Economics, Demography & Gender Studies' Development Studies, Government & Public Policy, Mass Communication, environmental studies, Political Sciences, History, Philosophy, Psychology, Archaeology, Diplomacy, Law, Political Studies, Sociology, educational studies, Journalism, Media and Communication, Development Studies, Population Studies, Corporate Governance, Public Administration, Women Studies, Tribal traditions and tribal development, Linguistics, Developments in Language and Literature, Humanism, Arts and Fine Arts, etc.

 We use Open access and continuous online publication model which means that your work will be published swiftly, ready to be accessed by anyone, anywhere, at any time.
-Prompt dissemination of accepted papers to AIJR publisher’s online platform and beyond is achieved through continuous online publication program.
+Prompt dissemination of accepted papers to AIJR publisher’s online platform and beyond is achieved through a continuous online publication program.

 |Open Submissions||Indexed||Peer Reviewed|

 Review articles should be balanced with the objective analysis of the current research topics with descriptions of relevant literature and discussions that are easy to grasp for the audience of any social-science and humanities-related discipline.
 Review articles should provide the authors' insight into future directions and their opinion of the major challenges faced by researchers in the field.
 They should be around 10-20 double-spaced typed pages.
-Kindly follow author guideline for manuscript preparation.
+Kindly follow the author guidelines for manuscript preparation.

 |Open Submissions||Indexed||Peer Reviewed|